Connect with others who understand.

 • Recreational stimulants, including methamphetamines

-Although researchers don’t fully understand how drugs and toxins may induce PAH, they believe that people who develop PAH from drug or toxin exposure may have genetic vulnerabilities.
+Health experts don’t fully understand how drugs and toxins may induce PAH.
+However, they believe that people who develop PAH from drug or toxin exposure may have genetic risk factors.

 What type of PAH do you have, and what are your symptoms?
-Share your advice in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 A myPHteam Member